ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/getblock-ton-api.md

 - Well-suited for individual use or for applications that have lower transaction volumes and resource requirements compared to fully-scaled production applications;
 - A more affordable option for individual developers or small teams with limited budgets.

-Shared nodes provide a cost-effective solution for accessing TON blockchain infrastructure without the need for significant upfront investment or commitment.
+Shared nodes provide a cost-effective solution for accessing TON Blockchain infrastructure without the need for significant upfront investment or commitment.

 As developers scale their applications and require additional resources, they can easily upgrade their subscription plans or transition to dedicated nodes if necessary.